TCattd/sublime-text-linux-installer/README.md

 sudo bash st3install
 ```

+You can install both at the same time, they can live together without problems ;)

 This can be used to upgrade and existing Sublime Text 2 or 3 installation made by the same script.
 No more upgrade worries ;)